racket/rhombus/rrfi/equality.rst

 Completeness
 ~~~~~~~~~~~~

-The proposal makes (but does not necessarily rely on) the claim that any notion of equality that could be expressed using a binary comparator can be expressed using a unary "key" function, so that no expressiveness is lost.
+The proposal makes the claim that any notion of equality that could be expressed using a binary comparator can be expressed using a unary "key" function with a sufficiently diverse set of built-in "key" types, so that no expressiveness is lost.

 Maintainability
 ~~~~~~~~~~~~~~~